ejs-ualberta/Cmput497Hex/README.md

 # Hex

 This repository contains an implementation of the game *Hex* in Unity by David Pankratz for Cmput 497.
+This has been subsequently expanded to include support for a Benzene backend.

 # Installing